sochotnicky/fedwatch/README.md

 Library for watching fedmsg messages and running arbitrary scripts in a nice way

-Think of fedwatch as simple converter from fedmsg json messages into shell arguments for scripts.
+Think of fedwatch as simple converter from fedmsg JSON messages into shell arguments for scripts.

 fedwatch is like inetd for fedmsg - it listens for incoming fedmsg